Detroit Family Reportedly Booted From Flight After Several Passengers Complain About Their Body Odor

-A Detroit family was kicked off a flight home from a vacation in Miami after several passengers complained about their horrible body odor, a case that has sparked nationwide interest.
+A Detroit family was kicked off a flight home from a vacation in Miami after several passengers complained about their horrible body odor, in a case that has sparked nationwide interest.

-The incident happened this week at the Miami International Airport, where Yossi Adler said he and his family were asked to leave a flight back to their home in Detroit.
-Adler was with his wife and their 19-month-old daughter on the American Airlines flight when crew members said several other passengers complained about the family’s odor, Local Ten News reported.
+The incident happened this week at the Miami International Airport, where Yossi Adler said that he and his family were asked to leave a flight back to their home in Detroit.
+Adler was with his wife and their 19-month-old daughter on the American Airlines flight when crew members said several other passengers complained about the family’s odor, ABC Local 10 News reported.

-“There’s no body odor that we have,” Adler told Local Ten News.
+“There’s no body odor that we have,” Adler said, recounting his version of events to reporters.
 “There’s nothing wrong with us.”

-To make matters worse, Adler said that the family’s luggage stayed on the plane after it departed.
+To make matters worse, Adler said that the family’s luggage stayed on the plane after it had departed.

 A spokesperson for America Airlines later confirmed that the family was taken off the flight after complaints about their odor.